lloeki/trim_patcher/README.md

 # TRIM patcher #

+**This project is made obsolete by El Capitan, which enables TRIM for third party SSDs out of the box.**

 Based on Grant Pannell [information](http://digitaldj.net/2011/07/21/trim-enabler-for-lion/) about how to patch Lion properly to enable TRIM support on non-Apple branded SSDs, here's a script that ought to make it harder to shoot